SomerEsat/ethereum-staking-guides/README.md

    0xaef319a5d9c4ae04a75e651558384cf86eed7d010d814cff776185a9ec22661fbe99d651e3f4ddd7096ca218c6b29290
    ```

-d.
    Make a note of your public Key.
 This will be useful for us later when we want to view our validator on the [beaconcha.in](http://www.beaconcha.in) website.

+d.
+Copy the Raw Transaction Data without the header and footer and paste it into the box under the heading **Your validator depost
+   data** at `Step 3` on the [Prysm Labs Testnet Particpation](https://prylabs.net/participate) page.

 e.
-Copy the Raw Transaction Data without the header and footer and paste it into the box under the heading **Your validator depost data** at `Step 3` on the [Prysm Labs Testnet Particpation](https://prylabs.net/participate) page.

-f.
 Ignore `Step 4` and click on `Step 5`.
 Click on the `Make deposit` button.
-MetaMask will pop-up and once you examine and verify the transtation details, click on the **Confirm** button.
-Once MetaMask confirms the transaction a message should show at the bottom of the web page: **Transaction Confirmed.
+MetaMask will pop-up and once you examine and verify the
+   transtation details, click on the **Confirm** button.
+Once MetaMask confirms the transaction a message should show at the bottom of
+   the web page: **Transaction Confirmed.
 You are deposited**.
-You can also confirm the transaction on the blockcain via Etherscan by clicking on the small arrow on the confirmed transaction record in MetaMask.
+You can also confirm the transaction on the blockcain via Etherscan by
+   clicking on the small arrow on the confirmed transaction record in MetaMask.

-g.
-Repeat steps a through g in this section for each validator key you would like to create.
+Repeat steps a through e in this section for each validator key you would like to create.
 They will all be stored in the keystore and the validator binary will manage all of the keys for you.
 Remmember: Each key you create corresponds to a unique set of transaction data paired with a 32 ETH deposit.
 For simplicity (for now) use the same password for each key.

 <br>